tamunoWoks/python_notebook/README.md

 #### Parameters:
 - start: The starting index of the slice (inclusive).
 If omitted, it defaults to 0 (the beginning of the string).
 - end: The ending index of the slice (exclusive).
 If omitted, it defaults to the length of the string (the end of the string).
-- step: The step size (optional).
-It determines the stride between indices.
+- step: It determines the stride between indices.
 If omitted, it defaults to 1.
+The step size is optional for slicing but necessary for striding.

 #### Key Points:
 - Python uses zero-based indexing, meaning the first character of the string has an index of 0.